AckerlyXu/heima/articles/backup/backup-azure-vms-prepare.md

 - Establish network connectivity between the Azure public Internet addresses and the Azure storage endpoints.
 - Install the VM agent on the VM.

-If you know these conditions already exist in your environment then proceed to the [Back up your VMs article](/documentation/articles/backup-azure-vms/).
+If you know these conditions already exist in your environment then proceed to the [Back up your VMs article](./backup-azure-vms.md).
 Otherwise, read on, this article will lead you through the steps to prepare your environment to back up an Azure VM.

 ##Supported operating system for backup
- - **Linux**: Azure Backup supports [a list of distributions that are endorsed by Azure](/documentation/articles/virtual-machines-linux-endorsed-distros?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json/) except Core OS Linux. _Other Bring-Your-Own-Linux distributions also might work as long as the VM agent is available on the virtual machine and support for Python exists.
+ - **Linux**: Azure Backup supports [a list of distributions that are endorsed by Azure](../virtual-machines/virtual-machines-linux-endorsed-distros.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json/) except Core OS Linux. _Other Bring-Your-Own-Linux distributions also might work as long as the VM agent is available on the virtual machine and support for Python exists.
 However, we do not endorse those distributions for backup._
  - **Windows Server**:  Versions older than Windows Server 2008 R2 are not supported.

 ## Limitations when backing up and restoring a VM
-> [AZURE.NOTE]
+> [!NOTE]
-> Azure has two deployment models for creating and working with resources: [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+> Azure has two deployment models for creating and working with resources: [Resource Manager and classic](../azure-resource-manager/resource-manager-deployment-model.md).
 The following list provides the limitations when deploying in the classic model.
 >
 >